socs-kul/socs-kul.github.io/_exercises/3-advanced-c-asm.md

 Load two strings into register a0 and a1 to test your program.
 Write a few [unit tests](https://socs-kul.github.io/exercises/6-recap-1/#writing-unit-tests) to test your implementation.

 ### Exercise 12
-The following C program finds the two elements in array whose sum is closest to zero.
+The following C program finds the two elements in an array whose sum is closest to zero.
 Translate this program into RISC-V assembly.

 ```c
 #include <stdio.h>